dmalhotra/CSBQ/README.md

 ### Citing this work

-If you find this code useful in your research, please cite our preprint, "Efficient Convergent Boundary Integral Methods for Slender Bodies," Dhairya Malhotra and Alex Barnett, arXiv:2310.00889, *submitted*, J. Comput.
-Phys.
-(2023).
+If you find this code useful in your research, please cite our publication:

+- Dhairya Malhotra and Alex Barnett.
+"Efficient convergent boundary integral methods for slender bodies." *Journal of Computational Physics* 503 (2024): 112855. doi:[10.1016/j.jcp.2024.112855](http://dx.doi.org/10.1016/j.jcp.2024.112855)